reymon359/how-to-live/advices/Don't waste time on Social Media/index.md

 ---
 # Don't waste time on social media

-You don't have to avoid social media, social media is a nice way to keep in contact with friends
+You don't have to avoid social media, social media is a nice way to keep in contact with the people we love.

-the issue is when you waste time looking browsing around stuff that doesn't bring you anything positive, just time consuming
+The issue is when you waste your time browsing stuff that doesn't bring you anything positive.
+You just keep scrolling for more and more useless content.

 ## Quotes